achrome/Conphig/README.md

 ### Custom configurators

-You can register your own configuration system by implementing the `Conphig\Interfaces\Configurable` interface, or even better, by extending `Conphig\Configurators\AbstractConfigurator` like this
+You can register your own configuration system by extending `Conphig\Configurators\AbstractConfigurator` like this

 ```php
 namespace Foo;